HQA-Attack/HQAAttack-demo/README.md

 # HQA-Attack

-This is the implementation code of the paper *HQA-Attack: Toward High Quality Black-box Hard-label Adversarial Attack on Textk*
+This is the implementation code of the paper *HQA-Attack: Toward High Quality Black-box Hard-label Adversarial Attack on Text*